El-Norte/awesome-dot-edu/readme.md

 ## Dev tools

-Mostly IDE's and other stuff.
+Mostly IDE's and other stuff for student developers.
+Free stuff for other developers can be found [here](https://github.com/ripienaar/free-for-dev).

 - [AWS Educate](https://aws.amazon.com/education/awseducate/) — resources needed to accelerate cloud-related learning.